sc-eQTLgen-consortium/wg3_cell_qc_filtering/README.md

 ## Running the [add-on script](QC_statistics.R)
 *Of note*: The functions called in the [add-on script](QC_statistics.R) are defined in an [external script](scripts/QC_functions.R).

-**1.** The first step is to clone this repository and change your current working directory.
+**1.** If you have not done it yet, the first step would be to clone this repository and change your current working directory.
 ```
 git clone https://github.com/aidarripoll/wg1-qc_filtering.git
 cd wg1-qc_filtering